- 1. South Tyneside Safeguarding Adults Board

 - work together with agencies to resolve issues with someone who refuses support or self-neglects, or when someone may not be eligible for a safeguarding service or social care support;

 - work with local authorities to promote safeguarding awareness, information and prevention campaigns;

 - be instrumental in helping a local authority to successfully exercise its safeguarding and wellbeing duties.

 Housing providers should ensure that they develop a safeguarding culture through:

-- board and leadership commitment and ownership of safeguarding responsibilities;
+- partnership and leadership commitment and ownership of safeguarding responsibilities;

 - policies or guidance that promote the 6 principles of adult safeguarding;

-- policies that reflect the adult safeguarding framework set out by a SAB;
+- policies that reflect the adult safeguarding framework set out by the Safeguarding Adults Board;

 - staff being vigilant about adult safeguarding concerns;